RicoXu727/Beryl_profile_longcong/README.md

 ```

-# Second : deal with raw data
+# Deal with raw data

 After getting the data, by getting all the keys in the json, I filtered out some attributes that I thought were useful for the study and directly removed some redundant variables.
 Then write to csv file line by line.
 Here is the attributes I choose and their explanation respectively:
 | Attribute name | Explanation |